CaptainCodeman/svelte-headlessui/README.md

 ## BREAKING CHANGE (v0.0.39)

-The latest 0.0.39 release switches to using "change" instead of "select" as the event fired when the selected item changes for semantic correctness and to better match native inputs.
-Be sure to change listeners from `on:select` to `on:change`!
+The 0.0.39 release switched to using "change" instead of "select" as the event fired when the selected item changes for semantic correctness and to better match native inputs.
+Be sure to change listeners from `onselect` to `onchange`!

 ## Installation